If you're reading this, chances are that you're a thriving team leader or manager looking to up your productivity game. Right?

 However, you need to choose wisely.
 You don't want to overdo it and end up with tons of apps on your computer.
 Being a manager requires being up to date with what your team is up to, how they perform, and communicating upon that.

-Now, in a post-2020 landscape, you need to factor in working primarily in a remote team environment.
-Then, you need to be able to gather all of the data and report to whomever you report to, right?
+Now, in a post-2020 landscape, you need to factor in working primarily in a work environment – you may want to consider a remote work policy.
+After that, you need to be able to gather all of the data and report to whomever you report to, right?

 It's not an easy job, that's why we focused on finding the 7 essential tools for the modern-day manager that will help you thrive in your role.